 Length of National Anthem

-I’m not very familiar with Mickey Guyton’s singing style, but this total seems low.
-The last country singer to perform the National Anthem was Luke Bryan 2017 and rendition lasted 2 minutes and 4 seconds.
+I’m not very familiar with Chris Stapleton’s singing style, but this total seems pretty accurate.
+The last male country singer to perform the National Anthem was Luke Bryan 2017 and his rendition lasted 2 minutes and 4 seconds.

 Winning Coach Gatorade Shower

-Last year Bruce Arians was doused with a blue gatorade shower after winning the big game.
-That cashed in at odds of around 7-1.
-Two years ago, Chiefs coach Andy Reid was splashed with orange gatorade, which is the most common color gatorade shower in the past 21 years.
+Last year Sean McVay was doused with a blue gatorade shower after winning the big game.
+That cashed in at odds of around 3-1.
+Two years ago, Bruce Arians also received a blue gatorade shower at odds of +650.
+Blue has been the gatorade colour for the coach shower in three of the past four seasons.

 I personally like taking the water/clear bet on this prop because I just don’t like the thought of the coaches having to go through all of the on field interviews and trophy presentation covered in a sticky liquid.
 At least if it’s water the coach is just wet, not wet and sticky.
 That said, the gatorade shower has not been clear in over 10 years, so it’s probably not a great bet.